CookiesNCream/h5ht/README.md

 # Motivation

 To enhance the development of HTML5 pages for experienced coders looking for a challenge.
+Having said that, this is does not mean less experienced users should shy away from such a challenge.

 # Tech Stack